 Civil society and independent groups can also help clean up the media space by publishing names of individuals, media houses or political parties in the habit of using hate speech or indecent language on the airwaves.
-This is to serve as a deterent for all players to tune down and engage their audiences in a decent political discourse.
+This is to serve as a deterrent for all players to tune down and engage their audiences in a decent political discourse.

 The security Agencies

 In ensuring peaceful elections, the security forces including the police, military, secret services, customs, prisons etc have a huge role to play.
-The national security is at stake; so those who take the law into their hands and commit criminal offences must be investigated and brought to book.
+The national security is at stake; so those who take the law into their hands and commit criminal offenses must be investigated and brought to book.
 Justice must not be selective but must be across board.
-People making inflammatory and security sensitive statements must be warned to desist or face the full regors of the law.
+People making inflammatory and security sensitive statements must be warned to desist or face the full rigors of the law.

 Those who go the extend of threatening or taking the lives of others should never be left off the hook.
-While the majority of people are peace loving and orderly, a small manority attempt to instigate trouble by rallying some youth to be disruptive and raise tension in the country.
+While the majority of people are peace loving and orderly, a small minority attempt to instigate trouble by rallying some youth to be disruptive and raise tension in the country.

 The visible presence of security forces across the country will keep the trouble makers in check to allow a smooth electioneering process to go on.
 There must be coordination among security forces to effectively deal with issues that threatens the security and peace of the state.
 The forces are national assets and should not be abused by incumbency but used for national progress.

 Residents/Citizens can and must assist the police and other bodies with information that will ensure that law and order is maintained.